nasa/earthdata-search/CONTRIBUTING.md

   * `app/`
     * `assets/`
       * `javascripts/`
-        * `config.js.coffee.erb` The only place we keep per-environment configuration in Javascript
+        * `config.js.coffee.erb` The only place we keep per-environment configuration in JavaScript
-        * `util/` Domain-agnostic utility methods which may be generally useful for any Javascript application
+        * `util/` Domain-agnostic utility methods which may be generally useful for any JavaScript application
         * `modules/` Non-knockout components or customizations developed for Earthdata Search
           * `maps/` Leaflet.js customizations
           * `timeline/` Granule timeline implementation